Choosing a throwing knife

 Stainless steel will be a easier to maintain as rust on regular steel needs to be monitored.

-Number of knives:
+Number of throwing knives:

-You'll want at least 3 knives.
+You'll want at least 3 throwing knives.
 Throwing just one knife will mean you are walking to and from the target and you won't get into the "groove".
 If you have more than one knife you can try adjusting your next throw and gradually figure out what works.
 This is a big help in the beginning as you can move a bit forward or a bit back based on the first throw and start getting a feel for the distance needed.

 FOR MORE INFO: - www. knifethrowing.info